-This image of the mean sea level anomaly for May 2023 compared to 1993-2020 climatology from satellite altimetry shows the onset of the 2023 El Niño conditions across the Pacific Basin.
+This image of the mean sea level anomaly for January 2024 compared to 1993-2020 climatology from satellite altimetry shows the peak of the 2024 El Niño conditions across the Pacific Basin.
 The image captures the fact that sea level is higher in the Eastern and Central Pacific and lower in the Western Pacific (this basin-wide perspective provides a context for the location-specific sea level/sea surface height images that follow).